Emma-Gairin/RadarOmics/README.md

 We provide examples of outputs with simple datasets in **Implementation** below.

-A recent study used this method in a _landscape transcriptomics_ study with samples from two developmental stages and 18 field sites (see Figure 4 of [Gairin et al. (bioRxiv)](https://doi.org/10.1101/2025.08.05.668635)).
+ We developed this method as part of a _landscape transcriptomics_ study with a complex design: juvenile and adult fish samples from two developmental stages and 18 field sites (see Figure 4 of [Gairin et al. (bioRxiv)](https://doi.org/10.1101/2025.08.05.668635)).
 #
 ## Detailed description
 RadarOmics summarises the expression profiles of genes or other molecules within predefined biological categories using dimensional reduction analysis and radar plot visualisations.